-Supplemental glucosamine can be used to provide relief from a number of health concerns in dogs.
-In addition to aiding in the repair of cartilage, it also has anti-inflammatory properties, which helps to further reduce the pain caused by the degradation of cartilage in the joints.
+Glucosamine supplements can provide relief from a number of health concerns in dogs.
+In addition to aiding in the repair of cartilage, it also has anti-inflammatory properties, which help reduce pain caused by degradation of cartilage in joints.

-Glucosamine can be used to treat conditions in dogs such as hip dysplasia and spinal disc injury in addition to arthritis.
-It can also be used to aid in recovery after joint surgery and slow the aging process in joints.
-N-acetyl-glucosamine in particular can be used to improve and maintain gut health.
+N-acetyl-glucosamine, in particular, can improve and maintain gut health.
 It does so by aiding in the creation of connective tissues in the gastrointestinal system.
-This form of glucosamine can reduce inflammation in the digestive system and improve the symptoms of irritable bowel disease.
+This form of glucosamine can reduce inflammation in the digestive system and improve symptoms of irritable bowel disease.

 How Should You Give Your Dog Glucosamine?

-Glucosamine supplements are often given to dogs along with chondroitin sulfate, which is extracted from the cartilage of cows or sharks, or methylsulfonylmethane (MSM).
+Vets sometimes recommend that dogs take methylsulfonylmethane (MSM) or chondroitin sulfate along with glucosamine supplements.
+Chondroitin sulfate is an extract from the cartilage of cows or sharks.
 Chondroitin helps cartilage retain water, and MSM improves joint flexibility and reduces pain and inflammation.

 Are There Side Effects?

-Some side effects have been seen in dogs that take glucosamine supplements.
-These are generally uncommon and mild, though if you see symptoms that are concerning, contact your veterinarian right away.
-Here are a few common side effects of glucosamine.
+Some side effects have been seen in dogs who take glucosamine.
+These are generally rare and mild, though if you see symptoms that concern you, contact your vet.

 - Excessive thirst or urination